jmf3d3d/GettingandCleaningData/Codebook.md

 Codebook

-This file contains a 4 column dataset of Means of all the mean and std measuremements from the Human Activity Recognition Using Smartphones Dataset Version 1.0
+This file contains a 4 column dataset of Means of all the mean and standard deviaiton measurements from the Human Activity Recognition Using Smartphones Dataset Version 1.0
-(Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto, 2012) summarized by Subject and Actiity type.
+(Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto, 2012) summarized by Subject and Activity type.
 The original data set included 7352 observations for a training set and 2947 observations for a test set; both training and test set had 561 measurement variables for each of these observations.
 For the dataset presented here the training and test data sets are combined.
 There were 30 subjects performing 6 different kinds of activities.
-This data set selects only the measurment values (of the 561 total) that were of means and standard deviations:  66 measurements and 10299 observations of these 66 variables from 30 subjects doing 6 different activities.
-From these data we computed a mean value for each of the 66 measurement for each subject for each activity and result in the following data set of 11880 (30 subjects by 6 activies by 66 measurements = 11880) means indexed by subject, activity, and measurment type as the three category variables (first three columns).
+This data set selects only the measurement values (of the 561 total) that were of means and standard deviations:  thus was reduced to 66 measurements and 10299 observations of these 66 variables from 30 subjects doing 6 different activities.
+From these data we computed a mean value for each of the 66 measurement for each subject for each activity and result in the following data set of 11880 (30 subjects by 6 activities by 66 measurements = 11880) means indexed by subject, activity, and measurement type as the three category variables (first three columns).

 Each row identifies a mean value of a particular signal type measurement for a particular subject and a particular activity.